EmmS21/emmanuel-s-portfolio/README.md

     	{
     		page: "home",
     		description:
-    			"I am a backend developer with expertise in Node.js.
-I have experience in building scalable, secure and reliable web applications using various frameworks and technologies.",
+    			"I am a Software Engineer with experience in Data Analysis in the marketing context.
+I am comfortable building robust data pipelines, training and fine tuning machine learning models to generate deeper insights, intergrate data into visually appealing frontends and explaining the output of the data.",
-    		keywords: ["Tharindu", "Tharindu N", "Tharindu Nayanajith"],
+    		keywords: ["Emmanuel", "Emmanuel Sibanda"],
     	},
     ];
     ```